Chronic Cough Treatment in Melbourne & Online

-Voice Science provides evidence based speech therapy for chronic cough in Melbourne, Canberra and online.
+Voice Science provides evidence based speech therapy for chronic cough in Melbourne and online.

 What are some common causes of cough?

 The most common medical causes of coughing are: asthma, gastroesophageal reflux, post nasal drip, eosinophilic bronchitis, smoking, lung conditions and vocal fold dysfunction.

 Chronic cough is diagnosed when these conditions are ruled out by your general practitioner.
 Research shows that 80% of patients with cough will see repression of the cough with medical intervention for these conditions.
 Some 20% of individuals with cough do not respond to such treatments.
 Speech pathologists work with this 20%.

 What is chronic cough?

 Chronic cough (or chronic refractory cough) is a very frustrating condition that results in often constant, long term coughing without a known cause.
 This condition is diagnosed when your medical team can not identify a clear causing agent behind the persistent cough.
 Individuals with chronic cough often feel like they have exhausted all treatment options for eliminating the cough and may have had numerous medical examinations to rule out respiratory diseases like asthma, bronchospasm, gastroesophageal reflux, allergies, neurological conditions…